Simón Bolívar Symphony Orchestra: Mission and history

+Political protests and repression

 Several musicians of El Sistema participated in the antigovernment 2017 protests, and in response many were detained, tortured or killed.
-On 3 May 2017, 18-years-old El Sistema violist Armando Cañizales was killed when he was shot by a spherical metallic projectile by security forces while participating in a demonstration in Caracas.
-Conductor Gustavo Dudamel condemned Nicolás Maduro's response to the protests for the first time the day after the killing, writing in social media: "I raise my voice against violence and repression.
+On 3 May 2017, 18-years-old El Sistema violist Armando Cañizales was killed by security forces while participating in a demonstration in Caracas.
+Gustavo Dudamel condemned Nicolás Maduro's response to the protests for the first time the day after the killing, writing in social media: "I raise my voice against violence and repression.
 Nothing can justify bloodshed.
 Enough of ignoring the just clamor of a people suffocated by an intolerable crisis."

-Violinist Wuilly Arteaga also participated and played his instrument during the protests that year.
-On 24 May, a National Guardsman officer ripped and broke his violin.
-His images crying over the violin went viral, and several people offered to give him a violin to replace the broken one.
-Wuilly was imprisoned on charges of public instigation and possession of incendiary substance.
+Violin player Wuilly Arteaga also participated, playing his instrument during the protests that year.
+On 24 May, a National Guardsman officer broke his violin.
+Arteaga's images crying over the violin went viral, and several people offered to give him a violin to replace the broken one.
+He was imprisoned on charges of public instigation and possession of incendiary substance.
 During his detention he was transferred four times and subjected to torture.
-When he was arrested, they burned his hair with a lighter for having very long hair, he was beaten with sticks and helmets when he was transferred to Fort Tiuna, and before arriving at the last prison he was hit in the back of the head with a metal tube, causing him internal bleeding and leaving him deaf in his right ear.
-During his detention he denounced that he witnessed how they raped a young woman detained on top of him inside an armoured vehicle.
-While he was imprisoned he had nowhere to write, it was forbidden to receive or send letters, there were no visitors, they were isolated and without ventilation.
+When he was arrested, security forces burned his hair with a lighter for having very long hair.
+He was beaten with sticks and helmets when he was transferred to Fort Tiuna, and before arriving at the last prison, he was hit in the back of the head with a metal tube, causing internal bleeding and leaving him deaf in his right ear.
+During his detention he denounced that he witnessed how security agents raped a young woman detained on top of him inside an armoured vehicle.
+While he was imprisoned he had nowhere to write, he was forbidden to receive or send letters, there were no visitors, and the prisoners were isolated and without ventilation.
 Even so, he composed the song "Cárcel de libertad" (Freedom Prison) along with his best friend Aarón, also detained.

-The orchestra played three concerts at the 2023 Edinburgh International Festival.